 Passing five lakes, including Coosaun Lough, Black Lake, Cushnavally Lake, Auger Lake, and Black Lough, you’ll be treated to plenty of incredible scenery along the way.

 For that extra fairy tale feel, head to the picturesque ‘Wishing Bridge’ where it is said that dreams really do come true.

 7. Croaghaun Mountain – for amazing views from the sea cliffs

 Croaghaun Mountain sits on Ireland’s highest sea cliffs, so you’re sure to be greeted by some incredible fairy tale views when you take a hike here.

 As well as being the third highest sea cliffs in Europe, one of the best things about the Croaghaun Cliffs is how underexplored they are – so you won’t have to worry about working your way around all the other tourists!

-The Croaghaun hike is pretty steep so you will need a pretty good level of fitness if you want to give it a go, but the incredible views over Achill Island and Ireland’s highest corrie lake make it totally worth it!
+The Croaghaun hike is pretty steep, so you will need a pretty good level of fitness if you want to give it a go.
+However, the incredible views over Achill Island and Ireland’s highest corrie lake make it totally worth it!